Team Canada celebrates National Indigenous Peoples Day

 Tom Longboat

 Tom Longboat is a Canadian runner who became the first member of a First Nations community to win the Boston Marathon in 1907.
-Longboat crossed the finished line of one of the world’s most famous races and beat the previous record by an astonishing five minutes.
+Longboat crossed the finish line of one of the world’s most famous races and beat the previous record by an astonishing five minutes.

 Longboat was a member of the Onondaga Nation in the Six Nations reserve in Ontario and competed in the London 1908 Olympic marathon.
 He went on to serve in World War I and became a dispatch runner with the 107th Pioneer Battalion.